tkataras/Automatic-Cell-Counting-with-TWS/README.md

 __No Audit_example.csv file appears in Results folder when running ACCT 3__
 1. Make sure for ACCT 3 that images in __Audit_Counted__ match .roi files in __Audit_Hand_Counts__ and the rows in __geno_audit.csv__

+__My output log says that "Counted 0 images" or "Counts from 0 ROIs"__
+1. This is primarily due to having extra folders or files in __Weka_Output_Counted__ or another Weka folder without a matching classifer.model file.
+The program will give this warning and will not give .csv file results in this case.
+This is due to the program searching for the matching classifier to the file and not finding one, then proceding to exit that script in the workflow.

 # Quick Start Guide(in progress)
 ***